 No texts are required for this course.
 All readings and resources are contained within the online course management system.

 Registration for this course is completed via the University of Florida’s Distance Learning department using the “Quick Registration” platform.
 The self-paced course materials are delivered entirely online through UF’s e-Learning platform (Canvas).
 Registration Fee: $200.
-Registration is currently closed.
-Please check back for 2021 dates.
+Course begins 09/27/2021-11/21/2021.
+Register Now!

 Veterinary Continuing Education Credits

 This course is the equivalent of 15 contact hours for Veterinary Continuing Education in the state of Florida.
 Students taking this course from other states will need to contact their licensing board for guidance.
 This course has also been approved for Certified Animal Welfare Administrator Continuing Education Credits.
 Those students who are Certified Animal Welfare Administrators through The Association for Animal Welfare Advancement (Formerly SAWA) are to keep a record of the time spent in this course to apply for the credit.